ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 This upper limit can be edited with [hex editing](/docs/universal/guides/hex_editing/) based on the research above for **HGSS** (Mikelan98), **Platinum** (BagBoy) & **Diamond/Pearl** (Chritchy & MrHam88), preventing the issues described above in the respective games.

-The below table shows the required offsets for each game version, the standard (or "vanilla") values at these offsets, an example of what they would be changed to to increase the limit from 20 to 30 moves, and a calculation that can be used to find any required custom value.
-The upper limit on these values is not known.
+The below table shows the required offsets for each game (US) version, the standard (or "vanilla") values at these offsets, an example of what they would be changed to to increase the limit from 20 to 30 moves, and a calculation that can be used to find any required custom value.
+The upper limit on these values is not known, but it has been sucessfully tested up to 40 on a French Platinum ROM.

 <table>
   <tr>